Your welding and metal fabrication partner should help you reduce your costs.

 These programs can come in the form of a consultation, or firm-specific programs designed to work within your budget goals.
 If this is something you have yet to do with your current partner or are currently seeking the right manufacturing firm, below are a few points of reference:

-- Are they interested in offering you alternative ways to improve the manufacturability of any of your current offerings?
+- Are they interested in offering you alternative ways to improve the manufacturability for any of your current offerings?

 - Do they offer any consultation opportunities to help you to stay within your budget or to cut costs?